biobakery/idability/README.md

 * ``otus-anterior_nares-visit1.pcl``
 * ``otus-anterior_nares-visit2.pcl``

 (Along with similar pairings for 17 other body sites).
 The table formats are as described above (tab-delimitted with feature rows and subject columns).
 All data are derived from raw sequencing reads and analysis conducted during the [Human Microbiome Project (HMP)](http://www.hmpdacc.org/).
 Additional details of the features and datasets are available in the publication.
+Subjects are identified by HMP-issued ``RANDSID`` identifiers (column headers).
+Tables have been pre-processed to ensure that each subject appears in both tables with the same identifier.

 * [Download OTU paired tables](https://bitbucket.org/biobakery/idability/downloads/otus-tables.tar.gz)
 * [Download MetaPhlAn species paired tables](https://bitbucket.org/biobakery/idability/downloads/species-tables.tar.gz)